 Clomiphene induces ovulation in most women with anovulation.
 Up to 10% of women who use clomiphene for infertility will have a multiple gestation pregnancy -- usually twins.
 (In comparison, just 1% of the general population of women delivers twins.)

 These fertility drugs sometimes make the cervical mucus "hostile" to sperm, keeping sperm from swimming into the uterus.
 This can be overcome by using artificial or intrauterine insemination(IUI) -- injecting specially prepared sperm directly into the uterus -- to fertilize the egg.
+It also thins the endometrial lining.

 Polycystic Ovary Syndrome (PCOS)